Advanced pre-university course in Medicine in Oxford colleges

-One of the main reasons I came on the programme was because I wasn’t really sure where I wanted to go with medicine or if I even wanted to do it at all.
-I think Immerse has given me a lot of clarity in terms of having a better understanding of what a career, or even university education in medicine, really looks like.
-Having the opportunity to talk to med students and people who are working with PhDs, as well as going to different universities and workspaces and looking at all sorts of different career opportunities in medicine has been really beneficial.
+I think the programme has given me a lot of clarity in terms of having a better understanding of what a career or even university education in medicine really looks like, and having the opportunity to talk to med students and people who are working with PhDs, as well as going to different universities and workspaces and looking at all sorts of different career opportunities in medicine has been really beneficial.

 Work hard, play hard.